G3-Criteria and Applications: A Chow-type G3-criterion and applications

-\begin{m-corollary} Suppose $\YY$ is strongly movable, lci, and intersects numerically non-trivially all effective divisors of $\XX$.
-Then there is an \'etale cover $\XX'$ of $\XX$ and an inclusion $\YY'\subset\XX$, such that $\YY'\to\YY$ is an isomorphism and $\YY'$ is G3 in $\XX'$. \end{m-corollary} This statement answers, in a broader context, a question raised by Debarre~\cite[Conjecture 2.9]{dbar-mumford}.
-The question in \ocit\;concerns generating subvarieties of homogeneous varieties, which are known to intersect all divisors.
+\begin{m-corollary} Suppose $\YY$ is lci, strongly movable, belongs to a flat family $\cY$ with irreducible general isotropy, and intersects numerically non-trivially all effective divisors of $\XX$.
+Then there is an \'etale cover $\XX'$ of $\XX$ and an inclusion $\YY'\subset\XX$, such that $\YY'\to\YY$ is an isomorphism and $\YY'$ is G3 (actually $1^\pos$) in $\XX'$. \end{m-corollary} This answers, in a broader context, a question raised by Debarre~\cite[Conjecture 2.9]{dbar-mumford} about generating subvarieties of homogeneous varieties, which are known to intersect all divisors.
+The isotropy condition is satisfied in this situation, too, by Proposition~\ref{prop:irr-fibre}\ref{iti:GOX}.

-\begin{m-proof} Strong mobility implies the G2-property.
-The proof above shows that $f$ is the desired \'etale morphism.
+\begin{m-proof} The proof of the Theorem shows that $f$ is the desired \'etale morphism.
 (We stop before discussing the cases (i) and (ii).) \end{m-proof}

-\begin{m-corollary} Let $\YY\subset\XX$ be lci, movable, intersecting numerically non-trivially every effective divisor of $\XX$ (e.g. belongs to a chain connecting family in codimension one), and with non-pseudo-effective co-normal bundle.
-If either $\XX$ is rationally connected or $[Y]^2\neq0$, then $\YY$ is G3, actually $1^\pos$. \end{m-corollary}